Ajatt-Tools/mpvacious/README.md

 In this case only add the last line: ```load("subs2srs/subs2srs.lua")```.

 ### Updating with git

 | Install method | Command |
 | --- | --- |
 | Submodules | `$ config submodule update --remote --merge` |
 | Plain git | `$ cd ~/.config/mpv/scripts/subs2srs && git pull` |

 ## Configuration

-The config file should be created by the user.
+The config file should be created by the user, if needed.

 | OS | Config location |
 | --- | --- |